-Henk Elffers, Charlotte Gerritsen (coordinator), and Wouter Steenbeek
+Henk Elffers, Charlotte Gerritsen (coordinator), Wouter Steenbeek and Stijn Ruiter

 Traditional criminological research methods use interviews, register data, observations, or may employ vignette studies.
 Recent developments in ICT make it possible, using knowledge from such traditional studies, to computationally model human behaviour.
 Within the Computational Criminology Cluster the focus lies on the use of such computational models for investigating criminal behaviour.
 Two approaches can be distinguished, namely knowledge-driven (top down) and data-driven (bottom-up) methods.